22 Awesome Things to Do This Week in Shanghai

 The Bull & Claw, 110 Fenyang Lu, by Fuxing Zhong 地址 汾阳路110号, 近复兴中路.

-Come and test your World Cup knowledge on the opening night of the tournament.
-Navigate six rounds featuring past and present, win some booze, then stay on to watch the opening game, Qatar vs Ecuador, which kicks off at midnight.
+Come and test your World Cup knowledge.
+Navigate six rounds featuring past and present, win some booze, then stay on to watch the games, starting with Brazil vs Switzerland, which kicks off at midnight.

 Scan the QR on the flyer above to sign up now.